jozu-ai/kitops/docs/src/docs/cli/usage.md

 $ ./kit list
 ```

-To build a ModelKit for your model:
+To build a ModelKit for your model and tag it with `example-tag`:

 ```sh
 $ ./kit build ../examples/onnx -t localhost:5050/example-repo:example-tag"